 Make your bookcase more useful with a drop-down desk and out-of-sight storage.
 Cut doors to size from Medium Density Fiberboard, then prime and paint the bookcase and doors.
 When dry, install the bottom door panel with French hinges and add the drop-down panel using hinges and chains.
 Finish the doors with a new knob and pull.

 Color and pattern transform the old vanity into a petite desk perfect for a small room.
-Remove the mirror, sand, prime, and paint the vanity.
+Remove the mirror, then sand, prime, and paint the vanity.
+Be sure to fill any scratches or holes left from the mirror with wood putty.
 When dry, cover the drawer fronts and knobs with pretty papers using decoupage glue.

 A simple redo gives the country style a modern edge.
 Remove the table legs and make a paper pattern for new simple legs.
 Cut the legs from MDF and attach to the top with screws.
-Paint the coffee table and, when dry, add an adhesive decal to the top for a flirty finish.
+Keep the shelves for support and extra storage.
+Sand and paint the coffee table and, when dry, add an adhesive decal to the top for a flirty finish.